cp-algorithms/cp-algorithms/src/graph/strongly-connected-components.md

 Note that we use the function `dfs` both in the first and second step of the algorithm.
 In the first step, we pass in the adjacency list of $G$, and during consecutive calls to `dfs`, we keep passing in the same 'output vector' `order`, so that eventually we obtain a list of vertices in increasing order of exit times.
 In the second step, we pass in the adjacency list of $G^T$, and in each call, we pass in an empty 'output vector' `component`, which will give us one strongly connected component at a time.

-When building the adjacency list of the condensation graph, we select the *root* of each component as the first vertex in its sorted list of vertices (this is an arbitrary choice).
+When building the adjacency list of the condensation graph, we select the *root* of each component as the first vertex in its list of vertices (this is an arbitrary choice).
 This root vertex represents its entire SCC.
 For each vertex `v`, the value `roots[v]` indicates the root vertex of the SCC which `v` belongs to.

 Our condensation graph is now given by the vertices `components` (one strongly connected component corresponds to one vertex in the condensation graph), and the adjacency list is given by `adj_cond`, using only the root vertices of the strongly connected components.
 Notice that we generate one edge from $C$ to $C'$ in $G^\text{SCC}$ for each edge from some $a\in C$ to some $b\in C'$ in $G$ (if $C\neq C'$).
 This implies that in our implementation, we can have multiple edges between two components in the condensation graph.